MHBalsmeier/GAME_archived/README.md

-The General Geophysical Modeling Framework (GAME) is a global non-hydrostatic hexagonal C grid dynamical core with the possibility to advect a variable number of tracers.
+The Geophysical Fluids Modeling Framework (GAME) is a global non-hydrostatic hexagonal C grid dynamical core with the possibility to advect a variable number of tracers.
 For radiation, it is coupled to RTE+RRTMGP via the C binding rte-rrtmgp-c (yet to be implemented).

 ## Overview